Rev. C.T. Vivian, key civil rights leader, has died at 95

 Rivers, 67, said he was 21 when he met Vivian at Shaw University in Raleigh, North Carolina.
 Back then, he worked as an audio director when Vivian was the dean of the university’s divinity school.
 The two remained close over the years and Rivers said he handled the business side of Vivian’s work.

-“He’s such a nice, gentle, courageous man,” Rivers said, adding that the reverend wasn’t in it for the money but, “he was always giving, giving, giving.”
+“He’s such a nice, gentle, courageous man,” Rivers said, adding that the reverend wasn’t in it for the money.
+“He was always giving, giving, giving.”

 Associated Press